Bills & Payments

 Bill Payment Options

 We never charge additional "convenience fees" for any of these methods of payment.
-You options include:
+Your options include:

 • One-time payment

 You can pay your Seattle Public Utilities and Seattle City Light bills without creating a user account, even if you receive a paper bill.
-Payments can be made with your credit card, debit card, or checking account number.
-Make one-time payments online by entering your account number and billing address ZIP code.
+You can make payments with your credit card, debit card, or checking account number.
+You can also make one-time payments online by entering your account number and billing address ZIP code.

 • Online or paperless billing